openf1/openf1.github.io/README.md

 Add pages, documents, data, etc. As you make modifications to your content, your site will regenerate and you should see the changes in the browser after a refresh.

 To add sections to the main page, create a new html file under the collections directory `_sections`.
+See theme [doc](https://github.com/openf1/openf1-jekyll-theme') for more information.

 ### Running Tests